 What a great training ground that must have been for the young writer-to-be.
 Dawn was inclined to, ‘blame Dad.
 Its all his fault.
 Bless him,’ But we shouldn’t be blaming him, we should be thanking him.
 Between the funny, rhyming, nonsensical Dad and the patient, more serious Mum, we have been given the amazing Dawn McMillan who writes so wonderfully at both ends of the spectrum.

-Melinda Szymanik is an award-winning writer of picture books, short stories and novels for children and young adults.
-She teaches creative writing workshops for children and adults, is involved in the FABOstory online children's writing challenge, and blogs regularly at melindaszymanik.blogspot.co.nz.
+Melinda Szymanik is an award-winning writer of picture books, short stories and novels for young people.
+She teaches creative writing workshops for children and adults, and blogs regularly at melindaszymanik.blogspot.com.
+Her most recent picture book is There Are No Moa, E Hoa, illustrated by Isobel Joy Te Aho-White and published by Scholastic.